OxaGen/Technical_Writing_Examples_Agapova_O./User_Guide_Table_of_Contents__Using_Google_Docs.md

 ### Step 7: Insert the Table of Contents
 + Select the place where you want to insert the table of contents.
-+ In the top menu, go to the 'Insert' section and select the 'Table of contents' option.
++ In the top menu, go to the "Insert" section and select the "Table of contents" option.
 Google Docs will automatically generate a table of contents based on the headings you've highlighted.
 + Choose the style that is suitable for your needs.
 ![image6](https://drive.google.com/uc?export=view&id=1m-8zBJESXAMDVJg9KAwVbnTTgtAoLPUj)